Miami Marlins-New York Mets doubleheader results

-Isan Díaz hits HR off deGrom in MLB debut, Marlins drop 1st of doubleheader to Mets
+Isan Díaz homers in MLB debut, but Marlins swept by Mets in doubleheader

-NEW YORK (AP) — Back at .500 for the first time since late May, the New York Mets hope this spurt is just a start.

-“It’s exciting,” Jacob deGrom said after pitching the Mets over the Miami Marlins 6-2 in the opener of a Monday’s twi-night doubleheader.
-“We still got work to do.”
+NEW YORK (AP) — J.D.
+Davis, Michael Conforto and Pete Alonso homered in an electric seventh-inning rally, lifting the New York Mets over the Miami Marlins 5-4 Monday night for a doubleheader sweep that moved them above .500 for the first time since early May.

-Jeff McNeil welcomed Robert Dugger to the major leagues with a home run on his first pitch, Amed Rosario broke a 1-1 tie with a third-inning homer and deGrom gave himself a three-run cushion with a two-run single off the 24-year-old rookie.
+New York won the opener 6-2 as Jeff McNeil welcomed Robert Dugger to the major leagues with a home run on his first pitch, Amed Rosario broke a 1-1 tie with a third-inning homer and Jacob deGrom gave himself a three-run cushion with a two-run single.

-New York was 40-51 after losing its first game of second half but is 16-5 since, winning 10 of its last 11.
+New York (57-56) had not been above .500 since it was 16-15 before play on May 3.
+The Mets dropped to 40-51 after losing their first game of second half but are 17-5 since, winning 11 of their last 12.
 The Mets trailed by eight games for the second NL wild card before play on July 25 but started the doubleheader just three games back.

 “We know we’re far from our goal,” Mets manager Mickey Callaway said.
 “We have to continue to climb and climb and climb, and scratch and claw.”

-Walker Lockett (1-1) was brought up to start the second game for the Mets, who have not been above .500 since they were 16-15 before play on May 3.
-Marlins starter Sandy Alcantara (4-10) pitched a two-hit shutout against New York on May 19.

-Mets second baseman Robinson Canó went back on the injured list, a day after straining his left hamstring in a game at Pittsburgh.
-New York did not have a prognosis for the 36-year-old, who was limited to one game between May 22 and June 16 because of a strained left quadriceps.
-He is hitting .252 with 10 homers and 32 RBIs, including nine hits in his last 15 at-bats.

 Dugger (0-1), brought up despite a 9.34 ERA in seven starts at Triple-A, gave up six runs, five hits and four walks in five innings, striking out three, hitting two batters and throwing a wild pitch.
-He became the first starting pitcher to give up a home run on the first pitch of his debut since New York Yankees rookie Derek Jeter — the Marlins current CEO — went deep off the California Angels’ Jason Dickson on Aug 21, 1996, according to the Elias Sports Bureau.
+The 24-year-old right-hander became the first starting pitcher to give up a home run on the first pitch of his debut since New York Yankees rookie Derek Jeter — the Marlins current CEO — went deep off the California Angels’ Jason Dickson on Aug.
+21, 1996, according to the Elias Sports Bureau.

 “I think the walks pretty much got him in trouble,” Marlins manager Don Mattingly said.

-Diaz, a 23-year-old second baseman, was among the four prospects acquired from Milwaukee in January 2018 for outfielder Christian Yelich.
-Diaz homered on a 1-2 fastball leading off the sixth, a 422-foot drive to right that was part of a 1-for-4 game.
+Isan Diaz, a 23-year-old second baseman, was among the four prospects acquired from Milwaukee in January 2018 for outfielder Christian Yelich.
+Diaz homered on a 1-2 fastball leading off the sixth, a 422-foot drive to right that was part of a 1-for-7 day.

 A contingent of family and friends of the debutants cheered from the seats behind third base,

-Another prospect obtained from the Brewers, 25-year-old outfielder Lewis Brinson, rejoined the Marlins and went 0 for 3.
+Another prospect obtained from the Brewers, 25-year-old outfielder Lewis Brinson, rejoined the Marlins and went 0 for 6 in the doubleheader.
 Brinson was demoted to Triple-A New Orleans on April 30 after starting the season with a .197 average, no homers and four RBIs.

-To make from for Diaz at second, Starlin Castro was moved to third for the first time since rookie ball in 2008.
+To make from for Diaz at second, Starlin Castro played third in the opener for the first time since rookie ball in 2008.
 Rookie Jon Berti switched from third to shortstop, where he had played just 11 innings previously in the big leagues.

 McNeil homered for the third straight day — nine of his 14 home runs this season have come on the first pitch.
-He leads the majors in batting.
+McNeil, whose .337 batting average leads the major leagues, left the second game in the third inning because of a right calf cramp.

 Miami tied the score when Brian Anderson and Castro doubled on the first two pitches of the second, but Rosario but the Mets ahead with his first Citi Field homer since June 6.
 DeGrom singled in the fourth for his first two-RBI game since May 2017.